-Corporate income tax (CIT): Income payments to a resident entity are subject to withholding tax at a rate of 25% (to be paid on account of the final CIT due) and are qualified as income or gains for CIT purposes.
+CIT: Income payments to a resident entity are subject to withholding tax at a rate of 25% (to be paid on account of the final CIT due) and are qualified as income or gains for CIT purposes.
 Income payments to omnibus accounts are subject to a final withholding tax rate of 35%, unless the relevant beneficial owner of the income is identified, in which case the standard tax rates applicable to the beneficial owner apply.

-A resident entity is subject to CIT at a rate of 21% (if the taxpayer is a small or medium-sized enterprise as established in Decree-Law no. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to €25,000 and 21% for taxable profits in excess thereof).
-A resident entity may also be subject to a municipal surcharge (derrama municipal) of up to 1.5% on taxable profits, depending on the municipality where it is established (the municipalities have the right to decide if the municipal surcharge is levied and at what rate).
-Taxable profits are also subject to a progressive state surcharge (derrama estadual) which has the following applicable rates: (i) 3% on the part of the taxable profits exceeding €1.5 million up to €7.5 million; (ii) 5% on the part of the taxable profits exceeding €7.5 million up to €35 million; and (iii) 9% on the part of the taxable profits exceeding €35 million.
+A resident entity is subject to CIT at a rate of 21% (if the taxpayer is a small or medium-sized enterprise as established in Decree-Law no. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to €50,000 and 21% for taxable profits in excess thereof).
+A resident entity may also be subject to a municipal surcharge (derrama municipal) of up to 1.5% on taxable profits, depending on the municipality where it is established (the municipalities have the right to decide whether the municipal surcharge is levied and at what rate).
+Taxable profits are also subject to a progressive state surcharge (derrama estadual) that has the following applicable rates: (i) 3% on the part of the taxable profits exceeding €1.5 million up to €7.5 million up to €35 million; and (iii) 9% on the part of the taxable profits exceeding €35 million.